Skip to main content

 Managed Restart Flow

-If your app wants the SDK to own restart timing after terminal processor failures, use createManagedRppgSession():
+If you want the SDK to own restart timing after terminal processor failures, use the managed wrapper:

 import { createManagedRppgSession } from "@elata-biosciences/rppg-web";